The PACC Professional Certification Program sets the standard of excellence for the data protection profession.

 - Relies on a rigorous and unbiased qualification process founded upon demonstrable skill, experience, and education

-- Defines, recognizes and promotes ethical, high quality and competent access and privacy practice
+- Defines, recognizes, and promotes ethical, high quality, and competent access and privacy practices

 To become certified, practitioners must meet rigorous eligibility requirements that are validated by subject matter experts from across Canada.

 Individuals who attain PACC certification are authorized to use the appropriate AAPP, CAPP, or MAPP designation after their name (e.g. Anna Belle, MAPP) throughout the validity of their certification.

 To confirm the level or status of someone’s designation, contact us.

 PACC Professional Certification was the first national professional certification program in Canada that: